Vilvaprasad/angular-starter/README.md

 * Users Page: The application users have decided that they would like to click a button delete a user
   * Nice to have: Confirm the decision before deleting the user.
+  * The client should request to delete the user
   * The user should be removed from client side list when persist is done

 * About Page: The application users have decided that they would like an `About Site` page
   * Add this page/component.
-The page should contain a heading & some generic text and use Angular Material Design to dislay consitantly with users page
+The page should contain a heading & some generic text and use Angular Material Design to dipslay consitantly with users page
   * The page should be linked in navigation header